Dandruff: Root Causes and Support Strategies

 Genetics

 One of the major root cause factors of dandruff that may increase your risk of developing this condition is genetics.
-A 2012 randomized controlled trial published in the British Journal of Dermatology has looked at the gene expression profiles of participants with and without dandruff and compared them (7).
+A 2012 randomized controlled trial published in the British Journal of Dermatology looked at the gene expression profiles of participants with and without dandruff and compared them (7).
 The same study has also the effectiveness of zinc pyrithione shampoo for dandruff and found it to be a potentially effective treatment option.

 According to a 2021 article published in Bio Essays, genetic scientists have discovered 487 genetic markers associated with dandruff (8).
 Researchers found that genetic variations may affect inflammatory genes, inflammation levels, lipid metabolism, immune response, cell proliferation, apoptosis, epidermal development and health, and response to stimulus (7)